Student Health Plans

 Pick up your health insurance card when you arrive on campus

-All students who are covered under the DSU Health Plan and DSU International Health Plan should pick-up their health insurance card when they arrive in September from the DSU Health Plan Office, located on the 3rd floor of the Student Union Building.
+All students who are covered under the DSU Health Plan and DSU International Health Plan must pick up their health insurance card when they arrive in September from the DSU Health Plan Office, located on the 3rd floor of the Student Union Building.